Arengario di Monza, guide to the discovery of the ancient town hall

 With test drives, car dealerships give customers the opportunity to test the car they want to buy through a road test.
 The test drive, therefore, is a fundamental step in choosing a new car, because it allows you to know its driving characteristics and to understand if you are comfortable behind the wheel.
 But how does a test drive practically work?
 How long does it last?
 Does it have a cost?
 An in-depth study to find out more.

 Buying a new car (but also a used one), especially for those who are passionate about engines, really represents a crucial moment.
 You have to decide the car manufacturer and then the model and a thousand other details that will make the car that will come out of the dealership unique.
 Beyond the more or less important details, what really matters when you are about to make such a special purchase is to understand the driveability of the new car .
 Driving, in fact, is not a merely technical question, but a skein of emotion and rationality, of gestures to be done mechanically and vibrations that are felt to the skin.
-So, to dispel any doubts, it is better to book a nice test drive .
+So, to dispel any doubts, it's best to book a nice test drive .

 What is a test drive